YLW2018/YLW2018.github.io/_pages/about.md

 **I am on the 2025-2026 academic job market.**

-My research lies at the intersection of discrete choice modeling, optimization, and revenue management, using mixed-integer programming approaches.
+My research lies at the intersection of **discrete choice modeling**, **optimization**, and **revenue management**, using mixed-integer programming approaches.
 I focus on the computational and algorithmic aspects of discrete choice models, as well as (social) network-based influence problems.
 I also have training in continuous optimization, particularly in advanced methods for algorithmic acceleration.

 I have a couple of industry internship experiences at **Tencent** ([AI Lab](https://www.aiia-ai.org/col.jsp?id=184)) and Huawei, where I worked on accelerating machine learning algorithms and optimizing scheduling strategies for 5G base station operations, respectively.